MetPX/sarracenia/doc/sr_watch.1.rst

 the **url** option value and the resolved paths to which were withdrawn the *post_base_dir* present and needed.

+**[-real|--realpath <boolean>]**

+The realpath option resolves paths given to their canonical ones, eliminating any indirection via symlinks.
+The behaviour improves the ability of sr_watch to monitor trees, but the trees may have completely different paths than the arguments given.
+This option also enforces traversing of symbolic links.
+This is implemented to preserve the behaviour of an earlier iteration of sr_watch, but it is not clear if it required or useful.
+Feedback welcome.

 **[-rn|--rename <path>]**

 With the  *rename*   option, the user can